Ghostkwebb/Java-Quiz-Master/README.md

 Welcome to **Java Quiz Master**, a Java-based quiz application designed to challenge your knowledge across various topics.
 This project provides a fun and interactive way to test your skills and learn new things while exploring Java programming.

-## Demo

-Curious about how it works?
-Check out the live demo of the Java Quiz Master [here](https://sharemygame.com/@Ghostkwebb/java-quiz).

 ## Features

 - **Multiple Question Types**: Includes multiple-choice, true/false, and short-answer questions.